EyasuTeshome/shifttracker/job-search/search-for-a-job-online-and-add-it-to-your-huntr-board.md

 ## Description

+***NOTE: Dec 23rd, 2023 Microverse platform at Huntr with  premium features will be deprecated.
+You can still use Huntr’s free service if you choose.
+We also prepared this [Job Application Tracking Sheet](https://docs.google.com/spreadsheets/d/1dc-U5o5XeJh7IndAUbw_yyyxbi6Vm7ddzveB5jDoC7w/edit#gid=815296917) for you.
+You can duplicate it and use it for tracking your job search.***

 In this exercise, you will practice looking for a job to apply to and adding it to your Huntr board.

 ### Why is adding this job to your Huntr board important?